nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - A substring of the name instead of the full name.
-    - In the event of multiple matches (the substring appears in multiple contacts), you will receive the following message: `NOTICE: There are multiple contacts with this name shown below.
-Retry the command by specifying the index of the contact in the list, example: “#1”.` and the list of matching contacts will be displayed in the contact list panel.
+    - In the event of multiple matches (the substring appears in multiple contacts), you will receive the following message: `There are x course mates with similar names.
+      Retry the command by specifying the index of the contact in the list, example: #1.` and the list of matching contacts will be displayed in the contact list panel.
     - No side effects will be made by the current command.
     - You should retry the command by finding the contact on the list and using the hashtag notation (`#`) to identify the contact.